 Dalejské and Prokopské Valleys

 This park in Prague 5 is actually another nature reserve with a variety of hiking trails for all you adventurers out there.
-Characterized by deep valleys and and streams, and one of the main attractions of this park is Hlubočepy’s Jezírko, a former limestone quarry that is now filled with water.
+Characterized by deep valleys and streams, one of the main attractions of this park is Hlubočepy’s Jezírko, a former limestone quarry that is now filled with water.

 If you’re not looking to get quite as active, take a historical train ride either through the valley or over Hlubočepy.
 Either way, you’re in for some spectacular views.
 The park is also home to fossil deposits and protected plants and even has a couple educational nature trails through it all if you’re looking to learn about what exactly you’ll be seeing.